cysouw/diathesis/text/c09_adverbials.md

 ### Adverbials and adverbs

 Adverbials are defined here strictly syntactically as a word or phrase that modifies the main predicate of a sentence.
 When such an adverbial consists of a single word that cannot be used in other syntactic functions, then such a word is called an ~~adverb~~.
-There exist an arguably rather small class of such purely adverbial words in German with restricted semantic possibilities, namely local, e.g. *hier, oben, dort* [@next a], temporal, e.g. *gestern, später, immer* [@next b], causal, e.g. *deshalb, dennoch, folglich* [@next c] and modal, e.g. *ebenfalls, fast, ganz* [@next d].
+There exists an arguably rather small class of such purely adverbial words in German with restricted semantic possibilities, namely local, e.g. *hier, oben, dort* [@next a], temporal, e.g. *gestern, später, immer* [@next b], causal, e.g. *deshalb, dennoch, folglich* [@next c] and modal, e.g. *ebenfalls, fast, ganz* [@next d].

 ::: ex
 a.
 Das Flugzeug ist dort gelandet.